Trust Proven Texas Trial Attorneys for your Felony DWI

 Why Thiessen Law Firm?

-- Led by a Board Certified Criminal / DWI Specialist – Founding Attorney Mark Thiessen is Board Certified in Criminal Law by the Texas Board of Legal Specialization and in DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association
+- Led by a Board Certified Criminal / DWI Specialist – Founding Attorney Mark Thiessen is Triple Board Certified in Criminal Law by the Texas Board of Legal Specialization, DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association

 - A Proven Record of Results – Our attorneys have secured more than 100 “not guilty” verdicts for our clients, as well as a number of positive resolutions in all types of DWI and criminal cases.